 If you are a registered holder, meaning that you hold our stock directly (not through a bank, broker or other nominee), you may vote in person at the Annual Meeting or by telephone or electronically via the Internet by following the instructions included in the Notice or by completing, dating and signing the proxy card and promptly returning it in the enclosed envelope if you request and receive (or previously requested and received) a hard copy of the proxy materials.
 All signed, returned proxies that are not revoked will be voted in accordance with the instructions contained therein.
-Signed proxies that give no instructions as to how they should be voted on a particular proposal at the Annual Meeting will be counted as votes "for" each of the nominees in Proposal No. 1, "for" Proposal No. 2 and "for" approval of the advisory vote to approve executive compensation with respect to Proposal No. 3.
+Signed proxies that give no instructions as to how they should be voted on a particular proposal at the Annual Meeting will be counted as votes "for" each of the nominees in Proposal No. 1, "for" Proposal No. 2 and "for" Proposal No. 3.